Tumors of the Ear Canal in Cats

 Although the exact cause of ear canal tumors is unknown, it is thought that longterm inflammation of the ear canal may lead to abnormal growth and development of tissue, and finally to the formation of a tumor.
 Thickening secretions from earwax glands during episodes of inflammation of the external ear canal may stimulate the production of cancerous cells.
 Ear canal tumors are more likely to be malignant than benign in cats.

-Middle-aged to older cats are more likely to develop benign and malignant ear canal tumors, while young cats (3 months to 5 years old) are more likely to develop inflammatory polyps (see Ear Disorders of Cats: Inflammatory Polyps).
+Middle-aged to older cats are more likely to develop benign and malignant ear canal tumors, while young cats (3 months to 5 years old) are more likely to develop inflammatory polyps (see Tumors of the Ear Canal in Cats : Inflammatory Polyps).
 Signs of ear canal tumors include a continuing waxy, pus-filled, or bloody ear discharge in one ear, foul odor, head shaking, ear scratching, swelling, draining abscesses in the region below the affected ear, or deafness.
 If the middle or inner ear is involved, the cat may have loss of balance or coordination, head tilt, and other neurologic signs.
 In any case of inflammation in one ear that does not respond to treatment, a tumor of the ear canal is possible.

-Referral to a board-certified surgical specialist is often recommended when dealing with ear canal tumors, especially when the middle ear is involved (see Skin Disorders of Cats: Tumors of the Skin in Cats).
+Referral to a board-certified surgical specialist is often recommended when dealing with ear canal tumors, especially when the middle ear is involved.

 Nasopharyngeal polyps are small, pinkish inflammatory growths of connective tissue that are found in the external ear canals of young cats (usually between the ages of 3 months and 5 years).
 They also occur in the mucous membranes lining the throat mucosa and auditory tube (the channel connecting the nasopharynx to the middle ear).
 These polyps may be present at birth or caused by viral or bacterial infection.
 Bacterial infection of the external or middle ear canal due to obstruction of the ear canal or round bone behind the ear may also be present.
 Signs of inflammatory polyps will be similar to those seen in other middle ear problems, including problems with balance, coordination, or an inflammation of the outer (visible) portion of the ear.